Almond Flour Chocolate Cake

 Jump to:

 - Dark and Delicious: Rich chocolate flavor that needs only a sprinkle of powdered sugar to serve.
+Fresh berries take it over the top.

-- Gluten-Free: This cake uses almond flour instead of regular flour, making it gluten-free.
+- Gluten-Free: This cake uses almond flour instead of regular wheat flour, making it gluten-free.
 But all you'll taste is your new favorite chocolate cake.

 - Great Shelf Life: Using almond flour in your recipe adds fat, which adds richness and also extends the shelf life of your baked goods.

-1-Minute Video for Almond Flour Chocolate Cake
+Almond Flour Chocolate Cake Recipe Ingredients

 - Almond Flour: Almond meal and almond flour are terms used for the same thing—both mean finely ground almonds.
 The majority of almond flour products are made by finely grinding blanched almonds (almonds where the skins have been removed).
 Almond meal can mean finely ground blanched or unblanched almonds, and almond meal may be a coarser grind than almond flour.
 As a result, I always prefer to bake with fine-ground almond flour.

 - Sugar: My recipe calls for regular sugar, but several people have made this cake with sugar substitutes such as coconut sugar and have reported back that it works quite well!
+Try replacing with maple syrup as well.

-First, preheat oven to 350 degrees Fahrenheit or 180 degrees Celsius.
-Butter the sides and bottom of a 9-inch round cake pan and line the bottom with parchment paper.
 Pour a small amount of cocoa powder into your buttered pan, and tap and turn the pan until the cocoa powder coats the sides.
 This will help the cake unmold easily.

 Whisk together your dry ingredients: 1.5 cups almond flour, ⅓ cup cocoa powder, 1 cup sugar, ¾ teaspoon baking powder, and ½ teaspoon salt in a large mixing bowl.

-Bake for 25 minutes, or until top is springy when touched, and cake tester comes out clean.
 Cool on wire rack for 5-10 minutes, then cover with a cutting board or plate and flip over.
 Remove pan, then parchment paper, and cover with serving platter.
 Then flip over again.

 Dust your Chocolate Almond Flour Cake with powdered sugar to serve, if desired.

 Yes!
 And since almond flour is expensive both to buy and to make, you should definitely freeze any leftovers for your next batch.
 According to Bob’s Red Mill, you can even freeze almond flour for 4-5 months after its sell by date, as long as you keep it in an airtight container.
-You can also keep it in the fridge if you prefer, and in fact, if you are planning to store almond flour for over a few weeks, you should keep it in the refrigerator or freezer.
-Almond flour (and other nut flours) can turn rancid more quickly than traditional flour.

 Though this is a gluten-free chocolate cake, it is not a keto chocolate cake.
 Using almond flour does reduce the carbs in this cake, compared to making it with regular all-purpose flour.
 But it still contains more carbs and sugar than you'd like if you were practicing a strict keto diet.